Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The trackway is not a new find.
-It was first discovered in 1977 by a Mr S J Maude as he walked behind the waterfall Hardraw Force.
+It was first discovered in 1967 by John Chapman as he walked behind the waterfall Hardraw Force.
 Located in Wensleydale in the north Yorkshire Dales, it is the longest single-drop waterfall in the UK, falling 30 metres from a rocky overhang.

 Around the bottom of the waterfall, the ground is littered with sandstone slabs that have fallen out of the cliff.
-It was on one of these slabs that Maude spotted a handful of preserved prints which he donated to the Museum in 1978.
+It was on one of these slabs that Chapman spotted a handful of preserved prints which he donated to the Museum by Stuart Maude. in 1978.

 'I thought that the fossil was interesting from the outset,' says Angela, who first identified the specimen at the Museum.